Why study this course

 The MA Children’s Literature and Literacies is a vibrant, wide-ranging degree course that offers professional development and academic progression by enhancing subject and research expertise in these interdisciplinary fields of study.
 Informed by current scholarship, research, and practice, it provides you an opportunity to develop in-depth and advanced knowledge and understanding of children’s literature and literacy through both wide-ranging and diverse specialist modules, culminating in an independent research project (MA dissertation) that reflects your individual ambition and aspirations, your engagement with conceptual and empirical research; and critical reflective approaches to research methods and professional situations, both practical and theoretical.

-This MA aims to develop a broad, inclusive, critical and contemporary understanding of literacies, including the range of digital, visual and interactive texts available to children and young people and the influence of these on their learning experiences.
+This MA aims to develop a broad, inclusive, critical, and contemporary understanding of literacies, including the range of digital, visual and interactive texts available to children and young people and the influence of these on their learning experiences.
 It gives you an opportunity to deepen your passion for literature written for children through research-led modules that engage with emerging frameworks and debates.
-It equips you with a wider understanding of current research methodologies and critical and theoretical frameworks, to sustain and further your independent research and topic interests and questions.
+It equips you with a wider understanding of current research methodologies and critical and theorical frameworks, to sustain and further your independent research and topic interests and questions.

 BGU alumni receive a 30% discount on our master's programmes.
 For more information, visit: www.bgu.ac.uk/tuition-fees

 What you will study

 This module studies current discourses and debates surrounding children’s and young people’s encounters with literature from the foundation of their ‘literate lives’ at home and at school.
 It is part of a suite of four fifteen-credit modules complementing the literary critical approaches and methodologies outlined in the core thirty-credit module, ELI70921.